abedhadipour/Dcm2Bids/docs/tutorial/first-steps.md

     ```

 Note that in the Output tab, the content before the command prompt (`$`) will be
-dependend or your operating system and terminal configuration.
+dependent on your operating system and terminal configuration.
 What you want to
-compare is what follows it and the output below the command that was ran.
+compare is what follows it and the output below the command that was run.
 The
 output you see was taken directly out of your terminal when you tested the
 tutorial.